XyrenTheCoder/replicada-python/README.md

 # replicada
 Replicada is a self-replicating file written in Python, running it will mess up your directory.

+watch [this](https://youtu.be/lryRptDbnCI) video to see what it looks like to be ran.

 ## warnings

 - this file may cause damage to your cwd (current working directory)